SandipanMondal123/face-recognition-website/README.md

 2. npm install
 3. npm start

+Welcome to my Full Stack Project and particularly to the front-end Component of it!

-This is the front-end component which utilized **ReactJS/HTML/CSS (with Tachyons)** and deployed on **Heroku**.
+This particular component used utilized **ReactJS/HTML/CSS (with Tachyons)** and deployed on **Heroku**.
 If you want to see the backend, check out this link https://github.com/SandipanMondal123/face-recognition-website-api .

 Demo: https://face-recognition-website-sm.herokuapp.com/